Generalising Collins' Theorem: Restricting the conjugating element

-Similarly, if $\G_{max}$ exists, then its top and bottom labels are $U_{max}$ and $V_{max}$, and we denote the left and right side labels by $W_3$ and $W_4$.
+Similarly, the top and bottom labels of $\G_{max}$ are $U_{max}$ and $V_{max}$, and we denote the left and right side labels by $W_3$ and $W_4$.
 Again, $W_3$ and $W_4$ are interchangeable via a change of orientation of the $\a$-disc.

-Note that the labels $U_{min}, U_{max}, V_{min},V_{max}$ on the top and bottom edges being syllables of $R^{\pm1}$ means that the paths $W_i$ begin with $\cT$-edges and end with $\cS$-edges and the syllable lengths satisfy $SL(R) = SL(W_1) + SL(W_2) + 2 = SL(W_3) + SL(W_4) + 2$.
+Note that the labels $U_{min}, U_{max}, V_{min},V_{max}$ on the top and bottom edges being syllables of $R^{\pm1}$ means that the paths $W_i$ begin with $\cT$-edges and end with $\cS$-edges and the syllable lengths satisfy

 Without loss of generality, we may assume that $W_1$ has syllable-length less than or equal to those of $W_2,W_3,W_4$: